JoseRoca/AfxNova/docs/File Management /File Procedures.md

 ```
 FUNCTION AfxPathRelativePathTo (BYREF wszFrom AS CONST WSTRING, BYVAL dwAttrFrom AS DWORD, _
-   BYREF wszTo AS CONST WSTRING, BYVAL dwAttrTo AS DWORD) AS CWSTR
+   BYREF wszTo AS CONST WSTRING, BYVAL dwAttrTo AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |